AdobeDocs/document-cloud-learn.en/help/sign/digitalid/digidentity-reg.md

 ---
-title: Get a Digital ID from Digidentity
+title: Get a Digital ID from [!DNL Digidentity]
-description: Learn how to obtain a digital signing certificate from Digidentity
+description: Learn how to obtain a digital signing certificate from [!DNL Digidentity]
 role: User
 product: adobe sign
 solution: Document Cloud